 - Only search online – Everybody knows that everything is online, so why would you want to go to a library or an archive?
 You can’t take pictures; you have to wear gloves, and forget going to a courthouse – all that dust and crabby people that work there?
 Not for me.
 And besides you have to get out of your pajamas, get dressed – shave or put makeup on – no way.
 And it takes too darn long looking for things one boring page at a time.
 You can’t read half the stuff anyway.
 Don’t get me started with microfilm readers.
 So 20th century!

 - Don’t write down where you got stuff – all the experts tell you to write down where you found stuff – you know documents and things.
 Why?
 You already found it – so why would you write down where you found it?
 That’s dumb.
 If you were walking down the street and found a twenty-dollar bill would you rush home and write down the address of where you found it?
 Heck no – you’d spend it.
 Look – I found it – you didn’t. if you want to prove me wrong – go find it yourself.
 That’s your problem, not mine.
 Why?
 Cause I already found it.
 That’s another “Duh”.
 So you say – for future generations!
 Again that’s their problem – you’ll be dead anyway – what do you care?

-- Copy from every tree you can find - this is my favorite because it makes it so easy to not find any of the right ancestors.
-There are tons of already perfect family trees out there - on ancestry, FamilySearch, WikiTree, My Heritage, and many more.
+- Copy from every tree you can find – this is my favorite because it makes it so easy to not find any of the right ancestors.
+There are tons of already perfect family trees out there – on Ancestry, FamilySearch, WikiTree, My Heritage, and many more.
 I have always felt that if it is written down and/or published then it has to be correct.
 So you want to join all these sites and copy all of the trees and merge them with your tree.
-Then you will have tons of possible ancestors all on one place.
-What a goldmine of ancestors - most of whom aren't yours.
+Then you will have tons of possible ancestors all in one place.
+What a goldmine of ancestors – most of whom aren’t yours.